Citrix Systems: Early history

 In 1989, Citrix was founded in Richardson, Texas, by former IBM developer Ed Iacobucci with $3 million in funding.
 Following the company's initial setup and development, Iacobucci moved the company to his former home in Coral Springs, Florida.
 The company's first employees were five other engineers from IBM who Iacobucci convinced to join his team.
 Iacobucci served as chairman of the company, and Roger Roberts became the CEO of Citrix in 1990.
 Citrix was originally named Citrus but changed its name after an existing company claimed trademark rights.
 The name Citrix is a portmanteau of Citrus and UNIX.

 The company's first product was Citrix Multiuser, an extension of OS/2 developed over two years.
 Citrix licensed the OS/2 source code from Microsoft and developed its own Independent Computing Architecture (ICA) protocol for Citrix Multiuser.
 Multiuser allowed multiple users working on separate computers to remotely access software on a server, even from computers that were not built to run OS/2.
-Three days before the product launched in 1991, Microsoft announced they would be switching from OS/2 to Windows.
+Three days before the product launched in 1991, Microsoft announced it would be switching from OS/2 to Windows.
 This change made Multiuser nearly unusable without significant changes to make it compatible with Windows or DOS.
 In 1991, the company discussed closing, but investments from Intel, Microsoft, and Kleiner Perkins Caufield & Byers among others allowed the company to work on a new version of Multiuser.

 Multiuser version 2.0 was released in 1992.
 It was compatible with DOS applications and allowed up to five users.
 In 1993, Citrix released a new remote applications server, WinView, which could run DOS and Windows applications.
 By 1994, the company's yearly revenue equaled $10 million.

 In 1995, the company launched Citrix WinFrame, a multi-user operating system based on Microsoft's Windows NT.
 This new product allowed up to 15 users and was the first thin client for Windows.